Cherreads

 "Caough—you have to gang up on me…heh—fuckin' little girls…"

-The man in the center was already bruised, an eye swelling, blood at the corner of his mouth.
-He smiled anyway, crooked and defiant, and swung, sloppy.
+The man in the center was already bruised, one eye swelling, blood gathered at the corner of his mouth.
+He smiled anyway, crooked and defiant, then swung—sloppy.
 His fist barely connected before he was shoved back again.

 "Shame, huh?"